 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
+Many younger people also pursue college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?